 Bangladesh is a beautiful country in Southeast Asia.
 Both India and Myanmar make up the border here.
 Three of Asia’s largest rivers flow through Bangladesh and form the fertile Bengal delta – the largest delta in the world.

 These are the Ganges, the Brahmaputra, and the Meghna.
 In fact, Bangladesh is home to 700 rivers, with rich biodiversity.
-It also features the world’s largest mangrove forest, tea-growing and rain forested highlands, a 600 km coastline with world’s longest beaches, various islands, and coral reefs.
+It also features the world’s largest mangrove forest, tea-growing and rainforested highlands, a 600 km coastline with world’s longest beaches, various islands, and coral reefs.

 THINGS TO DO

-There are numerous archaeological sites, pristine beaches, bustling markets and ancient mosques to explore in this developing land of growing economy.
+There are numerous archaeological sites, pristine beaches, bustling markets and ancient mosques to explore in this developing land of the growing economy.
 The Bangladeshi government has taken several initiatives to increase the number of foreign tourists.

 Bangladesh has more than 100 touristy spots.
 Most of the cities have casinos, modern bars, and in some cases nearby airports.
-Biman Bangladesh Airlines plans to increase the schedules and routes of help foreign tourists to visit Bangladesh easily.
+Biman Bangladesh Airlines plans to increase the schedules and routes to help foreign tourists to visit Bangladesh easily.

 Cox’s Bazaar: World largest (almost never-ending), a 130 kilometers sandy sea beach, various fishes, and coral rock Saint Martin Island.